PS: Don’t have time to read the whole post? Download the PDF version of this!

-The reason Sunny was so successful was because she didn’t pitch her course immediately.
+The reason Sunny was so successful was that she didn’t pitch her course immediately.
 She first created YouTube videos for people in the Awareness stage.
 They were aware of the fact that they needed to be utilizing video marketing, and Sunny was their source of information on this.

-As they moved into the Consideration stage where they considered different ways to incorporate video into their marketing, she invited them to the bootcamp.
+As they moved into the Consideration stage where they considered different ways to incorporate video into their marketing, she invited them to the boot camp.
 By showcasing her expertise, her viewers became convinced that Sunny’s method was the solution they were looking for.

 They were now in the Decision stage so when Sunny presented her online course as the solution they had already decided they were going to get it.

 Now Sunny primarily used video, but you can use other content types – blogs, podcasts, email, and so on.
 For example, when people are in the Awareness stage, you could give them a free checklist in exchange for their email.
 Then, via email, you could invite them to a webinar.
 Finally, on the webinar, you could pitch your course and send them to your sales page.

 Building A Sales Funnel

 Now that you understand how customers decide to purchase, let’s create a sales funnel to mimic that journey.
 The first step, like Sunny did, is to create content that your target audience is interested in.

 So for example, if you have a course on how to train your dog, it would be pretty hard to write an article that covers everything someone needs to know about training their dog (hence the reason you would create a course).
 But what you can do is tackle a smaller problem that is a part of the overall dog training process.